PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 2) Export to SQL Manager

-After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manage
+After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager

 ### Bulk actions drop-down